auth0/docs/articles/support/index.md

 ## Upgrades

-During the Subscription Term, Auth0 will provide or install Updates if and when they are made generally commercially available by Auth0 to its customers, at no additional cost to you.
+During the subscription term, Auth0 provides or installs updates if and when they are commercially available at no additional cost to you.

 ## Demand services

-You may from time to time request assistance from Auth0 for services that are outside the scope of the Support Program.
-Auth0 will make resources available for mutually agreeable time periods to provide such assistance.
-Auth0 will invoice you, and you will pay for these services (“Demand Services”) at Auth0’s then applicable rates, or such other rates as may be agreed in writing between Auth0 and you, plus any applicable expenses.
+You may request assistance from Auth0 for services that are outside the scope of the support program.
+Auth0 makes resources available for mutually agreeable time periods to provide such assistance.
+Auth0 invoices you, and you pay for these services (“Demand Services”) at Auth0’s applicable rates, or such other rates as may be agreed in writing between Auth0 and you, plus any applicable expenses.

 ## Pricing